American Idol season 22

 The twenty-second season of American Idol premiered on February 18, 2024, on the ABC television network.
 Ryan Seacrest returned as host; Luke Bryan, Katy Perry, and Lionel Richie returned as judges.
 This season was Perry's final one on the show; she announced her departure on February 13, 2024, five days before the premiere.

 Abi Carter won the season on May 19, 2024, while Will Moseley was the runner-up, and Jack Blocker finished in third place.

 Auditions

 The Idol Across America virtual auditions program returned.
 Remote auditions took place from August 2 to September 8, 2023, as well as a number of open-call auditions, and from these, the producers selected the contestants who were then invited to audition in front of the judges.
 There were three new locations, the hometowns of the judges: Leesburg (Bryan), Tuskegee (Richie), and Santa Barbara (Perry).

 The "platinum ticket" also returned from the previous two seasons.
 During the audition round, a total of three platinum tickets were awarded.
-The platinum ticket recipients were Odell Bunton Jr., Carter, and Julia Gagnon.
+The platinum ticket recipients were Odell Bunton Jr., Abi Carter, and Julia Gagnon.
 Carter was the first "platinum ticket" recipient to win the series.